biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_42_1.png)

-<p>Now that we have things working, we can look at the states that we found having the population gain or loss.</p>
+Now that we have things working, we can look at the states that we found having the population gain or loss.
-<p> Below I am plotting the states using the function stateplotnamesdiff.
-The function it was derived from is noted below, and all functions are declared at the top of this Jupyter Notebook. </p>

 ```python